securaops/documentation/securaops-cybershield-patent-draft.md

 1. **A multi-tenant SaaS platform for compliance automation and cybersecurity, comprising:**
     - A gateway service for authentication and routing;
-    - A tenant service for managing tenant lifecycle and schema bootstrapping;
+    - A tenant service for managing the tenant lifecycle and schema bootstrapping;
     - An auth service for identity management and authentication;
     - A user service for managing user profiles, roles, and attributes;
     - A policy decision service for evaluating hybrid RBAC-ABAC access control policies;